nt246/physalia-lcwgs/day_4/markdowns/sfs_summary_stats.md

 ```bash
 cat $RESDIR/PANY.sfs
 ```
-You should observe the following vector of 2N+1 values:
+You should observe the following vector of 2N+1 values (you'll need to scroll right in the markdown box to see them all):

 ```bash
 1287585.159170 5441.014450 1893.638927 1024.182258 1477.927761 1192.652825 353.801352 166.179066 199.498879 736.762268 775.654171 132.182867 36.552615 55.659970 162.170177 327.757461 287.965161 106.914226 46.408186 75.780528 238.957573 419.965002 305.941344 92.168706 38.235800 89.032890 167.489915 426.555830 265.498645 236.967396 47411.324580